Insider Buying: CSB Bancorp In - GuruFocus.com

 Who is Eddie Steiner?

 Eddie Steiner has been serving as the President & CEO of CSB Bancorp Inc since 2009.
 Under his leadership, the company has experienced steady growth and has maintained a strong financial position.
-Steiner's insider buying activity is a positive signal for investors, as it demonstrates his belief in the company's potential for further growth and success.
+Steiner's insider buying activity demonstrates his belief in the company's potential for further growth and success.

 CSB Bancorp Inc is a financial holding company that operates through its subsidiary, The Commercial and Savings Bank of Millersburg, Ohio.
-The bank provides a wide range of banking and financial services, including commercial and retail banking, trust services, and mortgage banking.
-With a focus on customer service and community involvement, CSB Bancorp Inc has established a strong presence in its market area.
+The bank provides a wide range of banking services, including commercial, agricultural, and consumer lending, as well as deposit and cash management services.
+With a focus on community banking, CSB Bancorp Inc has built a strong reputation for providing personalized services and fostering long-term relationships with its customers.

 On the day of Eddie Steiner's recent purchase, shares of CSB Bancorp Inc were trading at $36.5 apiece, giving the stock a market capitalization of $97.843 million.
-The price-earnings ratio of 6.78 is lower than the industry median of 7.9 and lower than the company's historical median price-earnings ratio, suggesting that the stock is currently undervalued.
+The price-earnings ratio stands at 6.78, which is lower than the industry median of 7.91 and lower than the company's historical median price-earnings ratio.
+This suggests that the stock is currently undervalued compared to its peers and its own historical valuation.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.